iharvir2000/HarvirsBookStore/HarvirsBookStore/README.txt

 -------------------------------------
 After that at 1.34pm i move to applicationdbcontext.cs in Harvirbooks.Dataaccess i modify the line 16th in applicationdbcontext.cs at 1.37pm

+Then i re run the migration and one error is occur in pm console at 1.40pm so i delete one file in migration and resolve the error after that i update the data base at 1.45pm